On complete reducibility of tensor products of simple modules over simple algebraic groups: Some results about complete reducibility

 \begin{Proposition}[Serre] Let $H$ be a group and let $V$ be a finite-dimensional $kH$-module such that the canonical homomorphism $k\hookrightarrow V\otimes V^*$ splits.
 If $W$ is a $kH$-module such that $V\otimes W$ is completely reducible then $W$ is completely reducible. \end{Proposition}

-\begin{Remark} \begin{enumerate} \item In the proofs of Propositions 2.1 and 2.3 in \cite{Serre}, we can replace the group algebra $kH$ by the finite-dimensional Hopf algebra $u_k(\mathfrak{g})$, hence the above result is also valid for modules over the Frobenius kernel $G_1$. \item As pointed out in Remark 2.2 in \cite{Serre}, a sufficient condition for the splitting of the homomorphism $k\hookrightarrow V\otimes V^*$ is that $p$ does not divide $\dim V$.
+\begin{Remark} \begin{enumerate} \item In the proofs of Propositions 2.1 and 2.3 in \cite{Serre}, we can replace the group algebra $kH$ by the finite-dimensional Hopf algebra $u_k(\mathfrak{g})$ (or any Hopf algebra, in fact), hence the above result is also valid for modules over the Frobenius kernel $G_1$. \item As pointed out in Remark 2.2 in \cite{Serre}, a sufficient condition for the splitting of the homomorphism $k\hookrightarrow V\otimes V^*$ is that $p$ does not divide $\dim V$.
 If $V$ is a simple module then

 by Schur's lemma, so $\Hom_H(k,V\otimes V^*)$ is spanned by $x\mapsto x\cdot\id_V$ while $\Hom_H(V\otimes V^*,k)$ is spanned by the trace map, where we identify $V\otimes V^*$ with $\End_k(V)$.
 In that case, it follows that the embedding $k\hookrightarrow V\otimes V^*$ splits if and only if $p$ does not divide $\dim V$. \end{enumerate} \end{Remark}